PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 After the container has terminated, you should see several new files in the current directory (try `ls`).
 Now let's proceed to the final alignment step using `blastp`.
-We need to cd into `demos/03_blast`:
+We need to cd into `demos/blast`:

 ```
-$ cd ../03_blast
+$ cd ../blast
 ```
 {: .bash}

 > ## Run the alignment
 >
-> and then adapt the following command to run into the container:
+> Adapt the following command to run into the container:
 >
 > ```
-> $ blastp -query P04156.fasta -db $TUTO/demos/03_blast_db/zebrafish.1.protein.faa -out results.txt
+> $ blastp -query P04156.fasta -db $TUTO/demos/blast_db/zebrafish.1.protein.faa -out results.txt
 > ```
 > {: .bash}
 >